bancolombia/oss-enterprise/README.md

 # Releasing Open Source

-You want to release something as open source?
+Do you want to release something as open source?
 Awesome!
 It's up to you to get it ready, but don't worry, you are never alone.
 Open a [new issue](https://github.com/bancolombia/oss-enterprise/issues/new?template=new-release.md) to get started.
 [Consider these questions as you start to open source the project.](docs/key-questions-for-choosing-projects.md)

 ## What should be open source?